India probes why Jet Airways flight plunged 5,000 feet

-NEW DELHI India's aviation watchdog is investigating why a Jet Airways Ltd (JET.NS) flight plunged almost 5,000 ft (1,520 m) over Turkish airspace last week, after some news reports said one pilot was asleep and the other was busy on a flight management device.
+NEW DELHI Aug 14 India's aviation watchdog is investigating why a Jet Airways Ltd flight plunged almost 5,000 ft (1,520 m) over Turkish airspace last week, after some news reports said one pilot was asleep and the other was busy on a flight management device.

 The aircraft, operated by India's second largest airline, dropped suddenly during a flight between Mumbai and Brussels last Friday.